stefinfection/RUFUS/README.md

-    -y path_to_rufus_container   If not provided, will look in current directory for rufus.sif -z rufus_threads  Number of threads provided to RUFUS; defaults to 36 -e email  The email address to notify with slurm updates -q slurm_job_queue_lgimit    The maximum amount of jobs able to be ran at once; defaults to 20 -t slurm_time_limit   The maximum amount of time to let the slurm job run; defaults to 7 days for full run, or one hour per window (DD-HH:MM:SS)
+    -y path_to_rufus_container   If not provided, will look in current directory for rufus.sif -z rufus_threads  Number of threads provided to RUFUS; defaults to 36 -e email  The email address to notify with slurm updates -q slurm_job_queue_limit    The maximum amount of jobs able to be ran at once; defaults to 20 -t slurm_time_limit   The maximum amount of time to let the slurm job run; defaults to 7 days for full run, or one hour per window (DD-HH:MM:SS)
     -h help   Print usage
 ```